Russ Feingold: Post-congressional career

-Following his 2010 defeat, Feingold was appointed a visiting professor at Marquette University Law School.
-He wrote a book titled While America Sleeps: A Wake-Up Call to the Post-9/11 World, and supported Obama's reelection in 2012.
+After his 2010 defeat, Feingold was appointed a visiting professor at Marquette University Law School.
+He wrote a book, While America Sleeps: A Wake-Up Call to the Post-9/11 World, and supported Obama's reelection in 2012.
 In February 2012, it was announced that Feingold would be a co-chair of Obama's reelection campaign.
-In 2012, he was the Mimi and Peter E. Haas Distinguished Visitor at Stanford Law School.
-In 2012–13, he was the Stephen Edward Scarff Distinguished Visiting professor at Lawrence University.
+The same year he was named the Mimi and Peter E. Haas Distinguished Visitor at Stanford Law School and the Stephen Edward Scarff Distinguished Visiting professor at Lawrence University.